ruralinnovation/cori.db/README.md

 1. Run `set_db_credentials('user_name_here', 'password_here')` Valid DB user and password information is available in `/data/Github/base/config.yml` on the RStudio Server
 2. Restart R
-3. Run `Sys.getenv('DB_USER_AD')`.
+3. Run `Sys.getenv('DATABASE_USER_AD')`.
 If the above steps were successful, it should return the value of DB_USER you set in Step 1

 ## Connecting to the database with `connect_to_db()`